grycap/oscar-landing/content/english/blog/post-oscar-node-red.md

 <figcaption >Figure 22.
 OSCAR Plants Services node subflow.</figcaption></div>

-The configuration process is the same as in all the nodes, only putting in the service name section the name that was given to each of the services in OSCAR.
+The configuration process is the same as in all the nodes, only put in the service name section the name that was given to each of the services in OSCAR.
 The workflow is done by calling the two services at the same time with the same image to which two different services will be applied.
 To load the image, the read file node is used, which is given the address of the image to be processed, as shown in Figure 23.

 <div align="center">
 <p><img src="../../images/blog/post-node-oscar/image/node-load-image.png" alt="Figure 23.
 Process of loading image in read file node." title="Figure 23.
 Process of loading image in read file node."></p>
 <figcaption >Figure 23.
 Process of loading image in read file node.</figcaption> </div>

-Once everything is configured, the two services are executed and wait for the OSCAR cluster to return the processed images (Figure 24).
+Once everything is configured, execute both services on the OSCAR cluster (Figure 24).
 To achieve a better visualization of the information, the image preview node is used, although the responses from the services always come in msg.payload.

 ![Workflow execution calling OSCAR's Grayify and Plants services.](../../images/blog/post-node-oscar/image/node-oscar-grayify-plants-run.png "Figure 24.
 Workflow execution calling OSCAR's Grayify and Plants services.")
 <div align="center">